athomasq/athomasq.github.io/investing/angel.md

 ### How I Invest

 I aim to be an investor who founders trust and can rely on.
-In practice, this means:
+This means:

 * **Support:** I'm a resource for you beyond just my dollars.
 * **Expertise:** I'm happy to share any knowledge I have.